paulrosen/abcjs/README.md

 **Great big thanks to [mudcube](https://github.com/mudcube/MIDI.js) for the excellent work on midi.js!**

 ## Supported by BrowserStack
-Thanks to [BrowserStack](https://browserstack.com/) for their support of this open-source project.
+If you aren't using the same browser and machine that I use, you can thank [BrowserStack](https://browserstack.com/) for their support of this open-source project.

 ![BrowserStack](https://cdn.rawgit.com/paulrosen/abcjs/master/docs/browserstack-logo-600x315.png)